sgaudart/centreon_consolidate_alerts/README.md

 # centreon_consolidate_alerts

 ## The goal
-This script is helpfull to generate statistics on Centreon alerts. <br> <br>
+This script is helpfull to generate reports on Centreon alerts. <br> <br>

 ## Technical specification
 This script will read data from the 3 tables centeron_storage.logs + downtimes + acknownledgements in the time slot [--start => --end].
 The script will feed a new custom table [your_database].Alert where each entry in the table represents a Centreon alert.
 The conf file is used to populate the connection information for the database centreon_storage and your database for the Alert table. <br>